 Institute for Education and Social Policy

 A university-wide, multidisciplinary enterprise, the Institute for Education and Social Policy investigates urban education issues and studies the impact of public policy on students from poor, disadvantaged urban communities.
-Under director Amy Ellen Schwartz, this partnership of the Wagner School and Steinhardt School explores topics such as school finance equity in New York State, opportunities to learn in charter schools, new systems of public accountability for education, the cost effectiveness of small schools and special education in New York City schools.
+This partnership of the Wagner School and Steinhardt School explores topics such as school finance equity in New York State, opportunities to learn in charter schools, new systems of public accountability for education, the cost effectiveness of small schools and special education in New York City schools.
 The Institute also collects key educational data and provides training and technical assistance to community groups organizing to improve their schools.

-Institute for Education and Social Policy - PIRT Fellowships
+Institute of Human Development and Social Change - PIRT Fellowships

-NYU's Institute of Human Development and Social Change (IHDSC) in association with faculty from six academic units - Applied Psychology, Humanities and Social Sciences in the Profession, Teaching and Learning (Steinhardt); Economics and Sociology (FAS); and the Wagner School of Public Service - was recently awarded a five-year, $5 million award to train 28 doctoral students from diverse backgrounds to become outstanding researchers in the educational sciences.
+NYU's Institute of Human Development and Social Change (IHDSC), in association with faculty from seven academic units - Administration, Leadership and Technology, Applied Psychology, Humanities and Social Sciences in the Professions, Teaching and Learning (Steinhardt School of Culture, Education, and Human Development); Economics and So

 The Doctoral Program has the following established fields of study:

 The Wagner Doctoral Program encourages students to take courses in other NYU schools and departments.
 In addition, many doctoral students invite non-Wagner and non-NYU professors to be on their dissertation committees.

 Credit toward the degree for courses taken at other institutions may be awarded under certain conditions and must be approved by one's faculty advisor and the Director of the Doctoral Program.
 Decisions regarding transfer credits are not made prior to matriculation and are based on the relevancy of the coursework and on the student's performance in the class.